danluu/post-mortems/README.md

 [Amazon](https://aws.amazon.com/message/67457/).
 Bad weather caued power failures throughout AWS US East.
 A single backup generator failed to deliver stable power when power switched over to backup and the generator was loaded.
 This is despite having passed a load tests two months earlier, and passing weekly power-on tests.

+[FirstEnergy / General Electric](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003).
+FirstEnergy had a local failure when some transmission lines hit untrimmed foliage.
+The normal process is to have an alarm go off, which causes human operators to re-distribute power.
+But the GE system that was monitoring this had a bug which prevented the alarm from getting triggered, which eventually caused a cascading failure that eventually effected 55 million people.

 Sun/Oracle.
 Sun famously didn't include ECC in a couple generations of server parts.
 This resulted in data corruption and crashing.
 Following Sun's typical MO, they made customers that reported a bug sign an NDA before explaining the issue.

 ## Conflicts